Kale-Ventures/operation-get-out/content/events/boat-bike-board-weekend.md

 buttonText: 'Register'
 url: 'https://www.betterunite.com/OperationGetOut-9thannualgetoutgirlsurfpaddlejamweekend'
 ---
 Introducing our first of five collaborative weekends with Hincapie Sports, Centurion Boats, Ventum Bikes, Ski Dock and Blue Surf - a destination Get Out for first responders, military, front line workers and/or caregivers.
-Merced's event will include use of custom Ventum bike for training and event plus:
+Chattanooga’s event will include use of custom Ventum bike for training and event plus:

 * Wednesday: Travel day